midoricorp/jabbot/README.md

 ## Introduction

-Jabbot is an easily extensiible jabber robot written in Java.
+Jabbot is an easily extensible jabber robot written in Java.

 It mainly consist of 2 projects:
 - jabbot-daemon: which is the current main application.